tenaciousRas/droid-fu/README.markdown

 code into your Android application, you can pick and choose the modules you want.
 Eventually there will also be a goal/target to build all the JARs, so you can still obtain the full Droid-Fu JAR if you want.

+# NOTE
+The original project that spawned this fork has been deprecated in favor of Ignite for Android.
+I'll be continuing to maintain this project because I don't want to use custom views for background image loading and want to take the concept of an Android Helper project in a different direction than just about everything I've used so far.

 # Just looking for the API docs?

 You can find them [here](http://kaeppler.github.com/droid-fu).